 So the question for many people is ‘what is the difference between a proxy and VPN?’, and perhaps even more importantly, ‘do I need to use VPN or will a cheaper / free proxy suit my needs?’.

 Although performing a similar function, the actual processes involved are very different, and therefore have very different consequences.

 The subject is further complicated by the fact that there are a number of different types of proxy services available.

 A proxy (technically an open proxy) server is a computer that acts as an intermediary between your computer and the internet.
-Any traffic routed through a proxy server will appear to come from its IP address, not your computers.
+Any traffic routed through a proxy server will appear to come from its IP address, not your computer’s.
 Unlike VPN servers, proxy servers do not have to devote resources to encrypting all traffic that passes through them, and therefore can accept simultaneous connections from a great many more users (typically tens of thousands)

-Proxy usually servers communicate with the internet using one of 2 different protocols; HTTP or SOCKS.
+Proxy servers usually communicate with the internet using one of 2 different protocols; HTTP or SOCKS.